-Strategy and structure of RUN EIH in Bioeconomy has been discussed and developed in a small subgroup.
-Group has representatives from management (Research director, Annukka Pakarinen, HAMK), Research and education, (Prof. Neil Rowan, TUS, Athlone), Incubators and business (Head of Innovation & Enterprise, Gillian Barry, TUS, Limerick) and Business (managing director at CEW, Jeroen Rijnhart, NHL Stenden).
-Päivi Vartiainen (HAMK) has joined later as administrative and development assistance.
+The strategy and structure of RUN EIH in Bioeconomy have been discussed and developed in a small subgroup.
+This group consisted of representatives from management (Research director, Annukka Pakarinen, HAMK), Research and Education (Prof. Neil Rowan, TUS, Athlone), Incubators and business (Head of Innovation & Enterprise, Gillian Barry, TUS, Limerick) and Business (managing director at CEW, Jeroen Rijnhart, NHL Stenden).
+Päivi Vartiainen (HAMK) joined later as an administrative and development assistant.

-EIH in Bioeconomy collaborates actively with the food and biotechnology research cluster (established in WP5).
-The group of researchers from RUN institutes has met app. once a month and prepared two Horizon applications together.
-Bioeconomy is present also in Climate Change - Circular Economy & Decarbonization research cluster and meetings (led by Petra Szakonyi, SZE) have been followed.
-Backbone of the EIH in Bioeconomy consists of the existing research groups/centers/clusters etc. that work actively with the business and society in their region (Figure 2)
+The EIH in Bioeconomy collaborates actively with the food and biotechnology research cluster (established in WP5).
+The group of researchers from RUN-EU partners has met approx. once a month and prepared two Horizon applications together.
+Bioeconomy is present also in the Climate Change - Circular Economy & Decarbonization research cluster and meetings (led by Petra Szakonyi, SZE) have taken place.
+The backbone of the EIH in Bioeconomy consists of the existing research groups/centers/clusters etc. that work actively with the business and society in their region (Figure 2)